-From the top of Mount Diablo, you can see more of the earth's surface than any other place in the world, except Africa's Mt.
+You can't beat the views from the top of Mount Diablo, where you can see more of the earth's surface than any other place in the world, except Africa's Mt.
 Kilimanjaro.
-Other California state parks preserve historic spots and rare creatures.
-Among the other 270-plus parks, there's bound to be something for almost anyone.
+In other California state parks, you can see where history happened or get a look at rare creatures.

 California's Most Popular State Parks

 Old Town San Diego is the place to go for history.
 It preserves of the state's earliest European settlements.
 It's also is popular for dining and shopping.

 Hearst Castle is the most popular of all California state parks.
 Tour of William Randolph Hearst's former home give a fascinating look into what happens when one of the world's richest men decides to build "a little something."

 Marshall Gold Discovery Park is the site of the first gold discovery.
 It gets lots of visitors, but these days you'll find more school kids there than there were prospectors back in the day.

 At the State Railroad Museum in Sacramento, you can see lots of antique trains and explore how they shaped the history of California.

 According to the California State Parks department, these beaches are the most-visited in the state:

 Sonoma Coast State Beach is actually a series of dramatic, rugged beaches that boast some of the state's most beautiful coastal scenery.

 Huntington State Beach in Orange County is well known for surfing, but the beachside trail is good for bicycling, skating or just walking.
 You can also take a walk on the pier.
 People also play volleyball on the beach, and it's a good place to fly a kite.